uktrade/iigb-beta-content/content/beta/regions/south-east/proof-points/investors/en_US.md

 The South East leads the UK for growth and productivity:

-It had the fastest employment growth of any UK region in 2016 (2.1%) EY, UK region and city economic forecast Winter 2016
+- it had the fastest employment growth of any UK region in 2016 (2.1%)
+EY, UK region and city economic forecast Winter 2016

-It is forecast to be the UK’s top region for gross value added (GVA) growth between 2017 and 2019 (1.91%) EY, UK region and city economic forecast Winter 2016
+- it is forecast to be the UK’s top region for gross value added (GVA) growth between 2017 and 2019 (1.91%)
+EY, UK region and city economic forecast Winter 2016

-World-famous technology companies have chosen the South East as a base, including Microsoft, CISCO, Huawei, Telefonica and Vodafone
+- world-famous technology companies have chosen the South East as a base, including Microsoft, CISCO, Huawei, Telefonica and Vodafone

-10 of the top 50 global organisations in the world are based here; 113 of the world’s top brands are based in the Thames Valley alone
+- 10 of the top 50 global organisations in the world are based here - 113 of the world’s top brands are based in the Thames Valley alone

-Life sciences and healthcare, creative services, motorsport, marine, aerospace and space technology all thrive here
+- life sciences and healthcare, creative services, motorsport, marine, aerospace and space technology all thrive here